Skip to content

 Funding amount: Up to $7,000

-Notification: May 2023
+Notification: May 2024

-Find out more about this category.
+Find out more about this category on our Annual Grants page.

-• To support newly established organisations or groups over three years to grow and become independent.
+• To support newly established organisations or groups over three years, to grow and become independent.

 Funding amount: Up to $10,000 per annum for 3 years

-Notification: May 2023
+Notification: May 2024

-Find out more about this category.
+Find out more about this category on our Annual Grants page.

 Plans, permits or site audits may be required, depending on the project.

-Funding amount: Up to $10,000
+Funding amount: Up to $10,000 per project

-Notification: May 2023
+Notification: May 2024

-Find out more about this category.
+Find out more about this category on our Annual Grants page.

 • To support larger improvements to facilities that will help local people participate more in community life.
 This is a two stage process.

-This category Typically requires planning and building permits to proceed.
-Applicant must contribute 25% of total value of project
+This category typically requires planning and building permits to proceed.
+Applicant must contribute 25% of total value of project.

 Funded Amount: Up to $40,000

-Find out more about this category.
+Find out more about this category on our Annual Grants page.

 Talk with a Council Officer